What is anger?

 Over time we can learn how to recognise the signs, and slow down or even stop this process.
 This can give us time to think about how we want to react to the situation.

-Anger isn't a mental health problem – it’s a normal emotion that we all feel sometimes.
+Anger isn't a mental health problem – it's an emotion that we all feel sometimes.

 But if you're feeling more angry than usual, it may be a sign that you have poor mental health right now, or that you're dealing with something difficult.